getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Let's pause here to make an important point: Some, though not all, of the browser transaction spans listed have a direct correspondence to backend transactions listed earlier.
 Specifically, each request _span_ in the browser transaction corresponds to a separate request _transaction_ in the backend.
 In this situation, when a span in one service gives rise to a transaction in a subsequent service, we call the original span a parent span to _both_ the transaction and its root span.

 In our example, every transaction other than the initial browser page-load transaction is the child of a span in another service, which means that every root span other than the browser transaction root has a parent span (albeit in a different service).
 In a fully-instrumented system (one in which every service has tracing enabled) this pattern will always hold true.
 The only parentless span will be the root of the initial transaction; every other span will have a parent.
 Further, parents and children will always live in the same service, except in the case where the child span is the root of a child transaction, in which case the parent span will live in the calling service and the child transaction/child root span will live in the called service.

-(This is worth noting because it is the one way in which transactions are not perfect trees - their roots can (and mostly do) have parents.)
+Put another way, a fully-instrumented system creates a trace which is itself a connected tree - with each transaction a subtree - and in that tree, the boundaries between subtrees/transactions are precisely the boundaries between services.

 Now, for the sake of completeness, back to our spans: